PatrickPDPS/DPSRevitPrimer/02_DPS Revit Template/2-2_viewtypes.md

 ## View Types in Revit Template

 There are a number of view types already built into the DPS template.
 This section aims to inform you on the types available.
+> All views share a common organization through the use of working and documentation style views.

 ## Floor Plan View Types

  Messy Views| Sheet Views | In-Revit View